Floating Point

 Swapping in cmp %rdi, %rsi would make this the unsigned integer version of the function.

-Note that the cmovx instructions do not modify the status bits: we can do one status-bit-setting operations and then use those bits several times.
+Note that the cmovx instructions do not modify the status bits: we can do one status-bit-setting operation and then use those bits several times.

 FP Instructions